 - How campaign outcomes impact long-term political, economic, and social conditions within each case.

-- Erica Chenoweth, Co-Principal Investigator and Associate Professor, Josef Korbel School of International Studies
+- Erica Chenoweth, Co-Principal Investigator, Professor and Associate Dean for Research, Josef Korbel School of International Studies

 - Orion Lewis, Co-Principal Investigator and Visiting Assistant Professor of Political Science, Middlebury College

-- Jonathan Pinckney, Student Research Assistant and Sié Fellow
+- Jonathan Pinckney, Sié Fellow and PhD Research Fellow